 Please see the article Lua fast-tracks embedded web application development if you want to learn more about how LSP can be used for web development and the article What is an Embedded Application Server for an explanation on the difference between a web server and app server.

-Do you have team members that are not hard core C/C++ programmers?
-If so, check out the hands-on article Embedded Programming Using Lua.
+Check out the hands-on article Embedded Programming Using Lua.
 This article shows how to build IoT firmware without having to write any C code.